Kuwaiti Americans: Organizations

 The government of Kuwait and other prominent individuals and organizations in Kuwait support Kuwaiti students in the United States through NUKS, the National Union of Kuwaiti Students.
 This association, among other things, organizes and sponsors activities for students from entire U.S., says the concerns and problems of the Kuwaiti students in United States to Kuwaiti authorities and helps to students, especially freshmen, to adapt to the American life.
 The students vote by his representatives, many of them in the same place.
 There are usually two parties between which the students can vote: Al-Wihda (United) and Al Mustaqbal Al Tulaby (Student Future).
-Although both parties work for send to largest number of Kuwaiti students to United States, Student Future is a conservative party that aims to strengthen, among students, the idea of keeping religion and Kuwaiti traditions, having even an own magazine, while that United is a liberal party that supports the integration of students in American society.
+Although both parties work for send to largest number of Kuwaiti students to United States, Student Future is a conservative party that aims to strengthen, among students, the idea of keeping religion and traditions, having even an own magazine, while that United is a liberal party that supports the integration of students in American society.

 Other Kuwaiti American association is the Kuwait-America Foundation (KAF), established in Washington D.C. in 1991.
 The association is inspired in the fight for Kuwait's liberation, that was exerted by Allied Coalition forces in the Gulf War.
 The association is grateful for the American help during the Gulf War and reinforces ties among the two countries.
 However, the association mainly is dedicated on education, cultural exchange and programs for youth and disadvantaged persons.